techgrounds/cloud-assignments-E28MS/Assignments/Cloud/CosmosDB.md

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/1951a1e1-8a04-4f85-877c-816954ec89ff)

-Next, I added a New Container through the Data Explorer :
+###  Next, I added a Database and New Container through the Data Explorer :

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/36f7a419-0273-4e6e-b9cd-62abb6964f3d)

+###  The third step was to add Data to my Database:

 Here, I expanded the ToDoList, then expanded Items, and added a structure to the pane on the right using the code below: